 Will Factoring Receivables Affect Your Credit?

 Receivable factoring is technically not a loan and will have no adverse impact on your business credit rating.
 It may even help build your credit if you no longer are making late payments on overhead costs.
-Some alternative lenders offer non-recourse factoring, reducing the risk of not getting the payment if your client defaults.
+Some alternative lenders provide non-recourse factoring, reducing the risk of not getting the payment if your client defaults.
 With this type of cash advance for staffing payroll, expect the lender to scrutinize the customer and their payment history before they agree to the transaction.

 Banks are no longer the only option for staffing agencies who need an influx of cash for payroll.
 Avoid the high fees, interest and extra work that a small business loan brings.
 Find a factoring company that can help you meet all of your staffing payroll demands.